Naveena-Bandari/ecommerce-website/README.md

 # ecommerce-website
 This is an online shopping site for cats.
-Everything which a cat need available here.
+Everything which a cat needs available here.